noneedanick/bonefracturedetection/README.md

 ## How to use ?

-Freely accessible streamlink app link of this repository :
+Freely accessible streamlit app link of this repository :

 https://bonefracturedetection.streamlit.app/